-- Unemployment benefit: methods counting the number of recipients in EUROMOD and in external statistics are not strictly comparable.
+• Unemployment benefit: methods counting the number of recipients in EUROMOD and in external statistics are not strictly comparable.
 In particular, the number of recipients is largely overestimated in EUROMOD.
 There is more than twice as many unemployment benefit recipients in EUROMOD as compared to what external statistics report.
 The main reason is probably the fact that EUROMOD numbers are based on all individuals who reported receiving unemployment benefit sometime in the given year, while the external statistics show the number of individuals collecting unemployment benefits in a given month of a given year, averaged over all months.
-The comparison of total expenditures on unemployment benefits shows much better results the aggregate amounts in EUROMOD are actually only slightly underestimated compared to the external statistics. - Child allowance: again, the number of recipients in EUROMOD is not strictly comparable to the external sources as the units of analysis are different, but the match is quite good.
-However, EUROMOD overestimates the aggregate amounts of child allowance.
-This might be because EUROMOD assigns the whole annual amount of allowance to all eligible families, while in reality child allowances are assigned to families for a school year, so some families might only start collecting allowance in September (or finish collecting it in August) and thus collect lower yearly amount. - Parental allowances: results are stable and slightly overestimated. - Birth grant: the number of recipients and overall amount is substantially underestimated in comparison to the external statistics.
-This is a flat rate benefit for newborn children and the number of newborns is underestimated in the SILC data.
-In 2015, the benefit became available also for the second child in the family (before 2015, it was available for the first child only), that is why we see such a big jump in the simulated values in 2015.
+The comparison of total expenditures on unemployment benefits shows much better results - the aggregate amounts in EUROMOD are only slightly underestimated compared to the external statistics.